GeisielMelo/LandingPage/README.md

 - This project was created by [@GeisielMelo](https://github.com/GeisielMelo).
 ## License

-This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) License.
+This project is licensed under the [Apache 2.0](https://choosealicense.com/licenses/apache-2.0/) License.